10 Best Practices for Compliance Management

 10. Create a life cycle history

-For the entire lifecycle of your project, your users should be able to comment on any contract, compliance obligation, document or task or link to important email conversations.
+For the entire lifecycle of your project, your users should be able to comment on any contract, compliance obligation, document or task or link important email conversations.
 The historical data should be stored in a secure system with regular automated backups.
-Where ever you decide to store the data, it should be easy to import and export this data at any time so that you are completely flexible to move the data in the future if needed.
+Where ever you decide to store the data, it should be easy to import and export this data at any time, so that you are completely flexible to move the data in the future and at short notice, if needed.

 Are you looking for a software solution to manage your compliance obligations?
 3megawatt's BluePoint is rated by its clients as the most complete, intuitive and feature rich compliance management system in the renewable energy industry.
 Contact us to find out how BluePoint could help with your compliance management.